 Col. Smith served for thirty years as a US Marine Artillery Officer, holding six command tours with two combat tours (Iraq 2003 & Afghanistan 2007).
 Other military assignments included eight years in higher education: three years as the Marine Instructor at Rice and Prairie View A&M; one year instructing at the USMC Command & Staff College; and four years as the TAMU Professor of Naval Science from 2008-2012.
 He earned a Master of Science in Strategic Studies from the National War College, a Master of Science in Military Studies from the U.S. Marine Corps Command & Staff College, and a Master of Arts in International Relations from Troy State University.
 Col. Smith’s Bachelor of Arts is in Political Science from Texas A&M University.

-As the OVMS Director, he facilitates support, collaboration and communication between the 11 Texas A&M University System campuses that enroll over 4,500 student veterans and 7,000 military family members.
+As the OVMS Director, he facilitates support, collaboration and communication between the 11 Texas A&M University System campuses that enroll nearly 4,000 student veterans and over 8,000 military family members.
 Col. Smith has raised nearly $15 million to support Aggie student veteran scholarships and programs.
 He received the Congressional Veterans Commendation Award from Congressman Bill Flores (2014), and the TAMU John J. Koldus III Faculty & Staff Achievement Award (2015).

 Col. Smith and his wife Cindy ’83 enjoy scuba diving, boating, fishing and spending time with their three granddaughters.

 Associate Director, Office of Veteran and Military Services, Texas A&M University System